brickops/databricks-botops-course/README.md

-# databricks-dataops-course
+# databricks-botops-course

-Course for doing databricks dataops, based on a data mesh monorepo structure
+Course for doing BotOps (e.g. ML/LLM/AgentOps) on Databricks dataops, based on a data mesh monorepo structure.

+## What is a Bot?

+TODO A Bot is a an app which uses LLM components, e.g. an agent (if it does autonomous routing/decisions).

 ## Preparation

-1. All members must get commit access to:
-    - the repo from the teacher
-    - the databricks training workspace

-## Purpose of the course

-How can we deploy Databricks data pipelines in a way that is:
+How can we deploy Databricks bots in a way that is:

 - (git-)versioned
 - usable